bf2fc6cc711aee1a0c2a/kas-fleetshard/ADVANCED.md

 The Sarama Apache Kafka client only allows logging to be enabled or disabled (default), without any kind of verbosity level support.
 It is possible to enable it by using the `SARAMA_LOG_ENABLED` environment variable.

-If you wish to change the above logging configuration, you should create a ConfigMap containing the corresponding environment variables in the following way.
+If you wish to change the above logging configuration, you should create a ConfigMap named `canary-config` in the namespace of the Kafka instance where the canary is running.
+The ConfigMap should contain the corresponding environment variables in the following way.

 ```
 apiVersion: v1